 IntelliTec College prohibits the crimes of dating violence, domestic violence, sexual assault, and stalking as defined by the Clery Act.
 In the event of an emergency, please contact 911.
 Immediate assistance can also be obtained by contacting the Deputy Title IX Coordinator designated for your campus or IntelliTec's Title IX Coordinator.
-Additional off-campus confidential assistance may be obtained by contacting LifeWorks, The Employee and Student Assistance Program (ESAP), which provides access to certified counselors immediately over the phone and referrals to local counselors for up to three (3) free visits per incident.
-LifeWorks may be contacted 24 hours a day, 365 days a year, at 1-888-267-8126 or en Español at 1-888-732-9020.
-Additional resources may also be accessed on their website at www.lifeworks.com.
+Additional off-campus confidential assistance may be obtained by requesting a list of local resources.

-Other local community resources may be available at each campus; please see the Campus Director, Director of Education (DOE), or the Deputy Title IX Coordinator for additional assistance.
+Local community resources may be available at each campus; please see the Campus Director, Director of Education (DOE), or the Deputy Title IX Coordinator for additional assistance.
 If there is no immediate emergency, additional law enforcement assistance may be obtained by contacting: